When autocomplete results are available use up and down arrows to review and enter to select.

-Over the last several years, a variety of e-commerce transactions capable of causing overdrafts now include, not only ATM and POS debit transactions, but also online and mobile POS transactions generated by an ever-increasing number of merchants and service providers.
+Over the last several years, a variety of e-commerce transactions capable of causing overdrafts, non-sufficient funds, and other fees now include, not only ATM and POS debit transactions, but also online and mobile POS transactions.

 As a result, community banks have continued to expand the features of overdraft payment programs they provide to consumers because when overdrafts occur, it is generally in the consumer’s best interest for their bank to pay items/transactions rather than returning the items unpaid and triggering returned item and various payee fees levied by merchants, utilities, landlords, and other creditors.